owncast/owncast.github.io/content/posts/owncast-0.0.2.md

 ### Upgrading from v0.0.1

 This release has a rewrite of the web frontend, so any customization you made previously will need to be re-applied to this new web app.
-The following instructions will overwrite any updated files, but it won't delete any old files that are no longer used.
+The simplest way to upgrade is just overwrite the old version with the new version, but it won't delete any old files that are no longer used.

+However, you're free to upgrade any way you like, but make sure your `chat.db`, `config.yaml`, `webroot/static/content.md` and `stats.json` files are saved.

 1. Stop the service from running.
 1. Move the zip file of 0.0.2 to your previous install location.